Cloud Console

 Application ID

-ID of your application.
-It's read-only and can't be changed.
+ID of your Application.
+The Application ID is read-only and can't be changed.

 Gateway URL